arangodb/docs/3.8/aql/operations-window.md

 ")
 ```

-The following query demonstrates the use of window frames to compute running totals within each group of *time*-ordered query rows,
+The below query demonstrates the use of window frames to compute running totals within each group of *time*-ordered query rows,
 as well as rolling averages computed from the current row and the rows that immediately precede and follow it:

 ```